laisee/client-python-fix/README.md

 This project provides a client implementation for interacting with a FIX protocol-based API over a secure connection.

+The client is capable of:
+ - Connecting to Power Trade Fix server
+ - Submitting new order(s)
+ - Cancelling orders
-The client is capable of connecting to PT fix server, submitting new order(s), cancelling orders and handling responses (e.g. heartbeat) from the server.
-A heartbeat message can be sent every XX seconds where XX can be configure.
+ - Handling responses (e.g. heartbeat) from the server.
+A heartbeat message can be sent every XX seconds where XX can be configured

 ## Features